Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 Debut: Chapter 32 (Webcomic), Chapter 29 (Manga), Episode 10 (Anime)

 The Hero named King is considered the world's strongest human whose powers are said to be comparable to Tornado.
 He's one of the most popular heroes, although no one is quite sure what his fighting style is.
 He and Saitama become friends and play video games together.

 - Adaptational Badass: The anime adaptation's depiction of the "King Engine" hints that, if nothing else, King has an insanely powerful heart.

 - Badass Arm-Fold: Is often seen doing this on the battlefield, standing aloof and alone, although that is because he doesn't know what to do with his arms and he has to stop himself shaking because he can't fight.

 - Badass on Paper: Parodied.
 Even though he's powerless, King can still intimidate the enemies just by glaring at them, forcing them to flee in terror.

 - Becoming the Mask:

-- Upon learning his secret, Saitama recommends that King become strong for real and actually earn his feared reputation.
+- Upon learning his secret, Saitama recommends that King becomes strong for real and actually earns his feared reputation.

 - As of Chapter 109 (Murata version), he actually does manage to start killing real monsters on his own in a way that fits his exaggerated reputation by merely staring it to death with a single glance.
 He wasn't even aware of what he was doing, though.